Dr-Matthew-Bennett/dotfiles/README.md

 git clone https://github.com/Matt-A-Bennett/linux_config_files.git
 ```

+2) Rename files in the \*\_multihost directories to match the hostnames of your
+machines.
+Fill in the base_bashrc, bashrc_multihost, aliases_multihost and any
+other configuration files how you like them.

-2) (Optional, but recommended!)
+3) (Optional, but recommended!)
 Make a backup of your .bashrc, .inputrc, and
-any other configuration files that you plan to keep synched across machines:
+any other configuration files that you plan to keep synched across machines
+(alternatively you would have to delete them...):
 ```shell
 cd ~/
 mv .bashrc .old_bashrc